Russia–United Kingdom relations: 2010s

+In the years after David Cameron became UK prime minister, UK-Russia relations initially showed a marked improvement.
+In 2011, Cameron visited Russia, and in 2012, Putin visited the UK for the first time in seven years, holding talks with Cameron, and also visiting the 2012 London Olympics together.

+In May 2013, Cameron flew to meet Putin at his summer residence in Sochi, Bocharov Ruchei, to hold talks on the Syria crisis.
+Cameron described the talks as "very substantive, purposeful and useful", and the leaders exchanged presents with each other.
+Cameron emphasised the 'commonalities between the two countries', and renewed cooperation between the countries' security services for the 2014 Sochi Olympics.
+Cameron stated at this time that a more effective relationship between the UK and Russia would "make people in both our countries safer and better off".
+At that time, it was suggested that Cameron could use his good relations with both US president Barack Obama, and President Putin to act as a 'go-between' in international relations.

 In 2014, relations soured drastically following the Russo-Ukrainian War, with the British government, along with the United States and the European Union, imposing punitive sanctions on Russia.
-In March 2014, The UK suspended all military cooperation with Russia and halted all extant licences for direct military export to Russia.
+Cameron criticised the 2014 Crimean status referendum as a "sham", with voters having "voted under the barrel of a kalashnikov", stating "Russia has sought to annex Crimea....
+This is a flagrant breach of international law and something we will not recognise."
+In March 2014, the UK suspended all military cooperation with Russia and halted all extant licences for direct military export to Russia.
 In September 2014, there were more rounds of sanctions imposed by the EU, targeted at Russian banking and oil industries, and at high officials.
 Russia responded by cutting off food imports from the UK and other countries imposing sanctions.
-UK Prime Minister David Cameron and U.S. president Barack Obama jointly wrote for The Times in early September: "Russia has ripped up the rulebook with its illegal, self-declared annexation of Crimea and its troops on Ukrainian soil threatening and undermining a sovereign nation state".
+UK prime minister David Cameron and U.S. president Barack Obama jointly wrote for The Times in early September: "Russia has ripped up the rulebook with its illegal, self-declared annexation of Crimea and its troops on Ukrainian soil threatening and undermining a sovereign nation state."